Chemistry

 This is an introductory course in chemistry stressing the basic principles of atomic and molecular structure, compound formation and chemical reactivity, the periodic table and states of matter.
 Quantitative techniques involved in elementary chemical calculations will be emphasized.
 In addition, the course serves as an introduction to lab techniques with experiments illustrating principles covered in lecture.

-The major emphasis of this course will be on general organic chemistry and biological chemistry as they apply to the living systems.
-The section of organic chemistry includes naming, structure and bonding, classification by functional groups and reactions, polymerization, optical isomerism, and physical properties based on molecular polarity.
-Biochemistry includes carbohydrates, proteins, and amino acids, fats, enzymes, DNA and RNA, and cell biochemistry.
+The major emphasis of this course will be on general organic chemistry and biological chemistry as they apply to living systems.
+The section of organic chemistry includes naming, structure and bonding, classification by functional groups and related reactions, polymerization, optical isomerism, and physical properties based on molecular polarity.
+Biochemistry includes carbohydrates, proteins, amino acids, lipids, enzymes, DNA and RNA, and cell biochemistry.
 The lab illustrates the principles covered in the lecture.

 This course introduces fundamental principles and theories of chemistry with special emphasis on calculations of solution chemistry, stoichiometry, chemical equilibrium and oxidation-reduction; includes discussion of quantum mechanical model of the atom, kinetic-molecular theory, and periodic table.
 The lab is designed to develop quantitative relationships through experiments, and to introduce inorganic preparative procedures and computer analysis of data.